dcmi/dc-srap/docs/srap-profile.md

 ### Project and funding

-> `srap:project`, `srap:funding`, `srap:scholarlyUnit`
+> `bibo:project`, `srap:funding`, `bibo:organizationUnit`

-**srap:project**
+**bibo:project**

-The `srap:project` property MAY be used to indicate the project(s) in which the resource was created.
-Its value should be an IRI identifying the project, for example a [Research Activity Identifier](https://raid.org/) (RAiD).
+The `bibo:project` property MAY be used to indicate the project(s) under whose umbrella or auspices the resource was created, conducted, or supported.
+Its value SHOULD be an IRI identifying the project, for example a [Research Activity Identifier](https://raid.org/) (RAiD).
 The specifics of how to describe projects is outside the scope of SRAP.

 **srap:funding**